 “NSS Labs began assessing AEP products two years ago and has conducted the largest and most comprehensive group tests in the industry for this evolving space,” said Jason Brvenik, Chief Technology Officer at NSS Labs.
 “In our 2018 test, nine of the products tested missed at least one evasion, and we saw that even minor changes to known attacks can allow them to easily bypass security.
 While emerging technologies show promise, the AEP space remains ripe for disruption and consolidation as new entrants challenge existing technologies.
 We encourage enterprises and vendors to collaborate with us as we continue to examine leading AEP products in the market.”

 NSS Labs has a long history in testing enterprise-class security products.
-NSS Labs’ rigorous group tests offer independent analysis of the top security technologies used today by Global 2000 companies.
+NSS Labs’ rigorous, group tests offer independent analysis of the top security technologies used today by Global 2000 companies.
 These tests provide the industry’s most comprehensive review of security effectiveness, performance, and total cost of ownership.
 Enterprises rely on NSS Labs group tests for fact-based, empirical data that they can use to inform their decision making.
 Within the last 12 months, NSS Labs has released group test results for several categories of mature and evolving cybersecurity products.
-To learn more about our group tests, visit the NSS Labs website.